Pseudowintera: Pharmaceutical use

 Horopito contains a substance called sesquiterpene dialdehyde polygodiali, otherwise known as polygodial that has a number of biological properties including antifungal, antimicrobial, anti-inflammatory, antiallergic and insecticide effects.
 Polygodial has been tested as a very effective inhibitor of Candida albicans.
 Horopito was used traditionally by Maori for a variety of medicinal purposes including treatment of: fungal skin infection, stomach pain, diarrhoea and as an analgesic.
 Early European settlers to New Zealand also used horopito for medicinal purposes.

-Culinary use
+Use and history

+Pseudowintera is one of the major plants used in traditional Māori medicine.
+The name horopito appears to be unique to Māori language, as there is no evidence of its use in other Polynesian languages to describe similar plants.

+Pseudowintera is known to be a deterrent against introduced deer, who refuse to consume the plant.
+Because of this, Pseudowintera has grown to dominate the understory of some forested areas of New Zealand.
+The unrelated species Alseuosmia pusilla which has a similar appearance to Pseudowintera may have undergone Batesian mimicry in response to predation pressures, either from deer or earlier hypothesised predation by moa species.

-Horopito leaves are used in cooking in a variety of ways.
-Horopito is now being used as a seasoning in modern New Zealand cuisine.
-Typically the leaves are dried and then ground to form a powder.
-The powder may be used wherever black pepper is used and applied directly to meats, mixed with oils, used to make condiments (e.g. with mustard), in vinegars, biscuits and even ice-cream.
+Pseudowintera colorata is the most commonly used species for culinary use, which produces a numbing spiciness when the leaves are chewed.
+Horopito leaves are typically dried and then ground to form a powder.
+The powder may be used wherever black pepper is used and applied directly to meats, mixed with oils, used to make condiments (e.g. with mustard), in vinegars, biscuits, and as flavouring for beer and ice-cream.